witheve/docs/tutorials/quickstart.eve.md

 ## Finding records in Eve

-Eve finds every record matching the supplied patterns, then binds new records to them.
+Eve finds every record that matches the supplied patterns, then binds new records to them.
 If no records match the search, then the block does not run at all.
 A block will only run if every pattern in a search matches at least one record.
 Let's search for the `#greeting` we just committed, and then display it in a text container:

 ```eve
 search